Charliocat/drone-simulation/README.md

 - `Dron`: Handles data and sends their position to the TrafficReporter
 - `TrafficReporter`: Handles data from drones and checks their distance to the stations.
 Prints Report if corresponds.

+### Logs
+Each run a new drone-simulation.log file is created with the last execution output.

 [JDK 8]: https://jdk.java.net/8/
 [Maven]: https://maven.apache.org/install.html